stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 Check and see if the site has loaded on the HPCC hosted website.
 Here is my [cluster page - https://cluster.hpcc.ucr.edu/~tkurb001/](https://cluster.hpcc.ucr.edu/~tkurb001/)
 ![](../img/Tania_HPCC.png)

-Click on jbrowse2 to take you to the newly create page.
-This is my example run, on your own page it will just be jbrowse.
+Click on jbrowse2 to take you to the created page.
+This is my example run, your html link should be https://cluster.hpcc.ucr.edu/~YOURUSERNAME/

 This will take a couple of seconds.
 It will say "Loading..."
 Once done it should say,   "Congratulations!
 Jbrowse is now on the web!"